 The five, in order

-If you only have time to automate five things, this is the order I'd run them in:
+If you only have time to automate five things, this is the order I'd run them in.

-1. Lead intake + qualification
+1. Lead intake and qualification

 The fastest ROI sits at the top of the funnel.
-Sub-3-minute lead response converts roughly 3× higher than 1-hour response.
+Sub-3-minute lead response converts roughly 3x higher than 1-hour response.
 Most teams know this.
 Few hit it.

-2. Calendar / booking flow
+2. Calendar and booking flow

 Scheduling tag is one of the most expensive low-skill activities in any services business.
 Every "how about Tuesday at 2?" reply costs a few minutes of senior time.
 Automate the scheduling once and reclaim those hours forever.